 By: Prem Tiwari | Last Updated:

-Since it only used .popover and some of .btn styles of Bootstrap, I picked these styles to build a jQuery plugin.
-Feel free to use jquery-* files instead of bootstrap-* , for non-bootstrap project.
+Since it only used .popover and some of the .btn styles of Bootstrap, I picked these styles to build a jQuery plugin.
+Feel free to use jquery-* files instead of bootstrap-*, for the non-bootstrap project.

 All major browsers are supported, including IE 9+.
 It should look and behave well enough in IE 8

 Both desktop and mobile device are supported.
-It also works great in touch screen device.
+It also works great in the touchscreen device.